 The flow of energy as experienced is an ongoing, ever-moving and changing process of which you are a part.
 Who you are is a process of energy moving.
 In this view, you are no different than anything else in the universe because everything is energy moving.
 It is you and you are it!
 Crazy, right?
 The only separation is that belief which our intellect creates.

-Exposure Therapy for Trauma Processing
+Exposure Therapy for Living with Stress

 The steps/information above about inner awareness and self-regulation has prepared you to uncouple the involuntary automatic sensations arising from the events of the past (implicit memory) and the emotion and the meaning you once attached to these sensations and memories (likely subconsciously or with less conscious, cognitive awareness).
 Learning that your own nervous system can be tuned and shaped and re-tuned and re-shaped matters for everyone, not only for the most traumatized individuals.